-This module will focus on developing the student's art skills and visual awareness of time based dynamic art forms.
+This module will focus on developing the student's observation of motion as well as developing the student's ark skills in relation to animation.
 Technical and aesthetic factors central to the generation of convincing animated objects will be introduced.

-The aim of this Module is to provide the student with: a predominantly experiential approach, substantiated by theory, to extend the understanding of motion and its application to digital imagery, in order to convey a convincing illusion of life in animated objects.
+The aim of this Module is to provide the student with an understanding of motion and its varying application to digital imagery in 2D mediums.

 By the end of this module the student should be able to:

 1. Utilise traditional drawing skills to extend understanding of anatomy, balance, force and movement with reference to animation.